RhysMurage/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: Prints the type of file named "iamafile" located in the /tmp directory
 13-symbolic_link: Create a symbolic link to /bin/ls called __ls__ in the current working directory
 14-copy_html: Copies all HTML files from the current working directory to the parent of the working directory, but only copies files that did not exist in the parent of the working directory or were newer versions in the parent of the working directory.
+100-lets_move: Moves all files beginning with an upper case to the directory /tmp/u